16 Hidden Android Features You Never Knew About

 Speed it up

 As phones get older, they tend to slow down—but developer mode can help with that, according to Jindal.
 “This will make all animations go twice as fast, simulating a much faster operating system to speed up your phone.”
 To access this feature, go to Settings > About Phone > System > Software > Tap “Build Number” until it says you are a developer.
 Next, go to System > Click Developer Options > Scroll down to the Drawing Section.
 There should be several “animation scale” options that should say “1x” underneath them; click on them and change them to “.5x.”
 If your phone is slowing down, a virus could be the culprit.
 If your phone is still slow after doing this step, check your phone and learn how to get rid of a virus on an Android phone.
-These easy tricks will also help to speed up your phone.

 Android users aren’t stuck looking at cookie-cutter screens.
 That’s because the phones themselves are extremely customizable, according to Suro.
 “You can, for example, alter the number of apps on each row or column of the home screen.
 You can also change the shape of your app icons (round, square, etc.), and even how the icons look.”